peter88213/aeon2yw/docs/usage.md

 ### Intended usage

 The included installation script prompts you to create a shortcut on the desktop.
-You can launch the program by dragging an *aeonzip* file and dropping it on the shortcut icon.
+- If you drag an *.aeonzip* file onto it and drop it, either a new yWriter project is generated or an existing one is synchronized.
+- If you drag a yWriter project and drop it on the icon, an existing *.aeonzip* file is synchronized.

 ### Command line usage

 Alternatively, you can

-- launch the program on the command line passing the yWriter project file as an argument, or
+- launch the program on the command line passing the *.aeonzip* or *.yw7* file as an argument, or
 - launch the program via a batch file.

 usage: `aeon2yw.pyw [--silent] Sourcefile`